gamestailer94/farm-check/README.md

    - Reports SKIP as FARM data is not available
    - Still displays SMART hours for reference

+## FAQ

+**Q: The drives on my QNAP NAS are not detected!**

+**A:** Add `-d sat` to the command, see #13 #5

+**Q: Why does it say N/A in Model Family?**

+**A:** Some devices do not report the model family.
+Sometimes smartctl knows that Model Number and can supply the family, but not always.
+This happens mostly with newer drive models.

+**Q: My Seagate drives are not detected!**

+**A:** Please open a new issue with the output of the `--debug` option and your system information.
+Sometimes a specific `-d` option is required.

+**Q: Why is the power shell (Windows) Version different to the linux version?**

+**A:** This script was initially only intended as a docker image.
+The Windows Version was provided by contributors (@wapenshaw).
+I do not know enough Powershell, nor do I have a system where I can test it, to further refine that script.

 ## Windows Implementation

 ### System Requirements